Skip to content

 Probe Depth

-The probe depth is the distance below the surface of the probe block to probe the X and Y axes.
+The Probe Depth is the distance below the surface of the probe block to probe the sides of the block on the X and Y axes.

 STOCKPUCK/BLOCKPROBEDEPTHPROBE